-Will the military pay for our pro-gear when my husband gets out?
+Will the military pay for our pro-gear shipment when my service member gets out?

 The Defense Department's professional gear program lets military members move large quantities of books, papers and professional equipment, officially known as PB&E or "pro-gear."

 Since 2014, the weight limit for those things during each move has been 2,000 pounds.
 Before that, there was no limit.

 The good news for you is that, yes, you are able to move pro-gear as part of a final permanent change of station move.

 But there are some extra rules for those moving pro-gear from an OCONUS duty station such as Alaska or Hawaii.

 You are permitted to move home only the amount you moved up, even if it's under the 2,000-pound limit.
 If you moved an unlimited amount up before the 2014 rule change, you can move that same amount home.

 It's important to know what is and is not officially considered "pro-gear."
 But, as with all move-related information, there's a big caveat: How true it is for you depends on enforcement and your moving company.
 Your mover might sign off on items being pro-gear that shouldn't be, and your local transportation office might look the other way.
 Or they could be really strict about it.